Stork Bite Birthmark: Causes, Treatment, And Prevention

 • Strawberry birthmark: It is also a type of vascular birthmark.
 These are also known as strawberry hemangiomas and are bright or dark red in color.
 They differ from stork bites due to their swollen appearance.
 The bumpy characteristic of the birthmark makes it resemble a strawberry, hence the name strawberry mark.
 Unlike a stork bite, a strawberry birthmark tends to grow larger, especially in the first six to 12 months of the baby’s life.
 They also stay for longer and may fade away between the ages of seven and nine years.

 • Port-wine stain birthmark: It is another type of vascular birthmark, which occurs due to dilated blood capillaries.
 Port-wine stains are different from stork bites since they usually do not disappear and may get darker and thicker with time.
-A port-wine stain will not fade or disappear when pressed.
+A port-wine stain in babies will not fade or disappear when pressed.
 It may often occur on the face and neck.
 Port-wine stains affect less than 1% of newborns and, in rare instances, could be associated with some underlying problem.

 Port-wine stain birthmark in babies